underscoreio/underscoreio/src/html/_posts/2015-11-19-essential-slick-review-copies.md

 These allow you to combine multiple queries into a single, runnable action, possibly making choices based in the results of other queries.
 This is an important part of Slick, and it deserved a chapter to itself.

+We're still marking the book as "Early Access" until we get rid of all the typos.
+But we're "feature complete".

 But even if you're still using Slick 2 (I've been working on a project that does), Essential Slick can help.
 We bundle a version of the book for Slick 2 with the Essential Slick downloads.
 So you get both.